Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 Again, Tallis will pay half.
 Upon payment, Toolscrap will say that he'll send the mercenaries to the manor and they should arrive by late afternoon.

 ## Three Old Ladies
-When the PC and Tallis return to the manor, they will see three ugly, old ladies standing at the gate.
+When the PC and Tallis return to the manor, they will see three old ladies standing at the gate.

-> You see three hideous old ladies standing in front of the front gate of the manor, talking amongst themselves.
+> You see three old ladies standing in front of the front gate of the manor, talking amongst themselves.
 One is wearing a dark green dress, another is wearing red, and the third is wearing purple.
 As you approach them, they smile at you with missing teeth and moles on their cheeks.
 "Oh, hello!" says the one in purple.
 >
 > "We saw the post on the missives board and wanted to say hello," says the one in green.
 >